cisco/exact-capture/docs/src/extract.md

 # Exact Extract

-Exact Extract is a utility that extracts packets from expcap files and writes them out into the user-specified format.
+Exact Extract is a utility that extracts packets from one or more expcap files and writes them out into a user-specified format.
 It outputs capture files that are ordered by the expcap timestamps present in the original capture.

 ```